Introduction to Financial Mathematics - Fall 2010

 In this part of the course we will examine how to choose among several alternatives when you have some events that you can't predict completely.
 For example what size office should you rent for your consulting practice (the alternatives might be small office, medium office or large office) when you don't know how much business the practice will generate?
 Should you buy technology stocks now when you don't know how that industry will do next year?

 We will look at several different ways to approach this problem - the optimistic criterion, the pessimistic criterion, the expected value approach, and the Minimax Regret criterion.
 In looking at these approaches we will spend a fair amount of time examining the notions of risk, risk tolerance and risk aversion and asking in what situations is one more or less risk tolerant.
-We will also read from Bernstein Against the Gods and Dembro and Freeman Seeing Tomorrow, two recent books on the matter of risk, and read about how rational/irrational individuals are in making financial decisions, and examine a number of case studies.
+We will also read from Bernstein Against the Gods and Dembro and Freeman Seeing Tomorrow, two important books on the matter of risk, and read about how rational/irrational individuals are in making financial decisions, and examine a number of case studies.

 We will also ask about when it pays to get more information before making a decision (e.g. doing some market research before launching a product or taking an option to buy a piece of real estate so that we can see more about how an area is developing before committing to the land) and how much that information is worth to us.

-We will use both Excel and alternatively The Management Scientist software.
+We will use both Excel.

-When we turn to Utility Theory we ask about how to evaluate alternatives when our aims are harder to quantify (e.g. quality of life or feeling financially secure).
+When we turn (briefly) to Utility Theory we ask about how to evaluate alternatives when our aims are harder to quantify (e.g. quality of life or feeling financially secure).
 We carry this further in Chapter 18 (Unit 4) when we ask about problems where we have multiple goals, and how to weight them.
 For example, suppose you want to buy a new car and have multiple goals related to minimizing cost, and maximizing safety and maximizing convenience.
 How do you weigh the relative importance of those goals and how do you use that to make a decision?
 Many important decisions, both personal and financial (portfolio management) ones, have multiple goals.
 We will examine case studies and look at software which can be used for this.
 Much of this process is art, rather than science.
 The purpose of the theory is to help you think more clearly about your values and goals.

 NOTE:If you have not had the Investments course yet, you should browse thru Ch.
 1-2 of Bodie & Merton (on Reserve in the Library); we will not discuss Ch.
 5 in this course, but you will find the material interesting for your own financial life.